 - Triple the number of visits to the IB’s paid event search.
 As part of schools’ commitment to providing the IB, teachers are expected to attend a certain number of development sessions a year: but, of course, the goal of the IB is to have as many teachers attend as many events as possible.
 Through the IA change, we increased visits threefold to the event search, while conversion rates remained stable.

-Get in touch now to discuss a free IA review and how I can improve conversions for your organisation.
+Get in touch now to discuss a free IA review and how I can improve conversion rates for your organization.